galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_cell-cycle/tutorial.md

 We will now repeat the same steps to create a PCA plot of the filtered dataset after the effects of the cell cycle have been regressed out.

-> <hands-on-title> Hands-on: Recreate the PCA plot of cell cycle genes after regression </hands-on-title>
+> <hands-on-title>Recreate the PCA plot of cell cycle genes after regression </hands-on-title>
 >
 > 1. {% tool [Cluster, infer trajectories and embed](toolshed.g2.bx.psu.edu/repos/iuc/scanpy_cluster_reduce_dimension/scanpy_cluster_reduce_dimension/1.7.1+galaxy0) %} with the following parameters:
 >    - {% icon param-file %} *"Annotated data matrix"*: `CellCycle_Regressed_CC_Only` (output of **Manipulate AnnData** {% icon tool %})